BLOG

 Risk also multiplies when automation is used to generate volume rather than insight.
 Large Language Models (LLMs) in multi-turn conversations often suffer from Information Gain Collapse, diminishing returns where the model repeats known facts without reducing uncertainty.

 In an advisory context, this manifests as Token Waste Ratio (TWR): the fraction of a response that is redundant given the conversation history.
 High TWR is a leading indicator of strategic stagnation.
-If an AI system generates thousands of pages of “analysis” that contain zero new information (Information Gain per Turn approximately 0), it creates an Infodemic within the firm.
+If an AI system generates thousands of pages of “analysis”.
+That contain zero new information (Information Gain per Turn approximately 0), it creates an Infodemic within the firm.

 Governance in this context means measuring Information Gain per Turn (IGT).
 It requires auditing automated outputs not just for accuracy, but for utility.
-An automated system that generates high-volume, low-entropy noise is not an asset; it is a denial-of-service attack on executive attention.
+An automated system that generates high-volume, low-entropy noise is not an asset.
+It is a denial-of-service attack on executive attention.

 Speed as a Consequence of Integrity